nicholas-maltbie/StateMachineUnity/Packages/com.nickmaltbie.StateMachineUnity/README.md

 ## Samples

 The samples in the project include:

-* ExampleSample - Example sample for State Machine Unity.
+* ExampleFSM - Example Finite State Machine.

 ## Documentation